intel/neural-compressor/docs/FX.md

     1. Non_traceable_module_class/name

-        Select module classes or names that cannot be traced by proxy object, and pass them into INC: `common.Model` as a dict.
+        Select module classes or names that cannot be traced by proxy object, and pass them into neural_compressor: `common.Model` as a dict.

         These non_traceable modules will be considered as a  called function.
 If there is any nn.Conv2D in modules, it won't be converted into quantized::Conv2D.